redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 # Welcome to Redwood, Part II: Redwood's Revenge

-Part 1 of the tutorial was a huge success!
+Part I of the tutorial was a huge success!
 It introduced hundreds (maybe thousands?) of developers to what Redwood could do to make web development in the Javascript ecosystem a delight.
 But that was just the beginning.

-If you read the README [closely](https://github.com/redwoodjs/redwood#technologies) you may have seen a few technologies that we didn't touch on at all in the first tutorial: [Storybook](https://storybook.js.org/) and [Jest](https://jestjs.io/).
+If you read the README [closely](https://github.com/redwoodjs/redwood#technologies) you may have seen a few technologies that we didn't touch on at all in the first tutorial: [Storybook](https://storybook.js.org/) and [Jest](https://jestjs.io/) to name a couple.
 In reality, these have been core to the very idea of Redwood from the beginning—an improvement to the entire experience of developing a web application.

 While they're totally optional, we believe using these two tools will greatly improve your development experience, making your applications easier to develop, easier to maintain, and easier to share with a larger team.
 In this second tutorial we're going to show you how.